 The nurse practitioner (NP) student will be working closely with their team to expand and further develop their clinical skills, decision-making, critical thinking, diagnostic reasoning, patient management, and professional practice.

 It is desirable that the members of the CST have at least one of the following: educational training, experience supervising previous NP students, or experience of supervising registrar or medical students as outlined in the CST agreement form.
 This can be found in the Clinical Requirements SNNP01 assessment pack.

-Both Commonwealth supported places (CSP) and fee paying places are available for this course.
-If you would like to apply for a CSP use the SATAC code 1CM097.
-If you would like to apply for a fee paying place you will need to use the SATAC code 1CM597.
+Both Commonwealth supported (CS) and full fee (FF) places are available for this course.
+If you would like to apply for a CS place use the SATAC code 1CM097 or UAC code 823152.
+If you would like to apply for a FF place you will need to use the SATAC code 1CM597 or UAC code 873152.